single bottom, Diamond & CBN Usage Principals

 SMART CUT® Coolants Helps Manufacturers and R & D Labs

-• Reduces Surface Tension - by 25-40 dynes/cm2.
+• check icon Reduces Surface Tension - by 25-40 dynes/cm2.
 SMART CUT® Coolant allows more water into the material kerf / pores, dissipating heat generated by friction.

-• Bonds Water Molecules - into the kerf and to the diamond tool, allowing better swarf dispersion and lubrication.
+• check icon Bonds Water Molecules - into the kerf and to the diamond tool, allowing better swarf dispersion and lubrication.

-• Prevent Swarf Accumulation - on the diamond tool and in Back and frontside edges, minimizing chipping and internal cracking.
+• check icon Prevent Swarf Accumulation - on the diamond tool and in Back and frontside edges, minimizing chipping and internal cracking.

-• Improve Material Yield and Reliability - from the reduced amount of chipping, cracking and consequent edge damage.
+• check icon Improve Material Yield and Reliability - from the reduced amount of chipping, cracking and consequent edge damage.

-• Eliminate Additional Material Processing - Depending on the application and your objectives, SMART CUT® Coolant frequently eliminates and minimizes secondary and subsequent material processing.
+• check icon Eliminate Additional Material Processing - Depending on the application and your objectives, SMART CUT® Coolant frequently eliminates and minimizes secondary and subsequent material processing.

 Oil-Based Coolants